 This was accomplished in 1998 by Intuitive Surgical, Inc. with the development of a “robot” known as the da Vinci® Surgical System.

-The da Vinci® System has been designed with three parts, a work station or surgeon’s console, a patient side cart, and a computer connecting the two together.
+The da Vinci® System has been designed for robotic surgery with three parts, a work station or surgeon’s console, a patient side cart, and a computer connecting the two together.
 Even though this device has been termed a “robot”, it makes no movements on its own.
 Rather, the computer instantly translates movements made by the surgeon at the console into precisely the same movements of the instruments inside the patient.
 The computer also measures the forces encountered by the tips of the instruments inside the patient and feeds those forces back to the surgeon’s hands at the console re-establishing the “feel” of actual surgery.
 Small incisions are used to insert miniaturized wristed instruments and a high-definition 3D camera.
 The surgeon then views a magnified, high-resolution 3D image of the surgical site inside the abdominal cavity.
-At the same time, the latest robotic and computer technologies scale, filter and seamlessly translate the surgeon’s hand movements into precise micro-movements of the da Vinci instruments.
+At the same time, the latest robotic surgery and computer technologies scale, filter and seamlessly translate the surgeon's hand movements into precise micro-movements of the da Vinci instruments.
 Dr Iraniha Robotic Surgery Expert operate with da Vinci Surgical System® since the year 2000 to the present "Solo Robotic, Laparoscopic and General Surgery Practice"

 When considering surgical options, many patients have concerns about safety.
 Some patients may question whether da Vinci Surgery is as safe as open surgery or traditional laparoscopic surgery.
 Da Vinci offers multiple redundant safety features.
 First and foremost, the da Vinci System cannot be programmed, nor can it make decisions on its own.
 Instead, the da Vinci System requires that every surgical maneuver be performed with direct input from the surgeon.

 Tremor reduction minimizes unintended movements, which means that da Vinci instruments can move in a more precise manner than a human hand.
-And because the da Vinci Patient Cart does the work of holding and repositioning the instruments and camera – and because your surgeon operates while seated – surgeons can experience much less fatigue in performing surgery with the da Vinci System.
+And because the da Vinci Patient Cart does the work of holding and re positioning the instruments and camera – and because your surgeon operates while seated – surgeons can experience much less fatigue in performing surgery with the da Vinci System.
 Our Orange County Surgical Center is fully equipped with the latest robotic surgery technology that da Vinci and Intuitive Surgical provides to our surgeons.

 Finally, during the course of an operation, the da Vinci System will perform millions of safety self-checks.
 The System is designed to be fail-safe, which means that in the event of power interruption or a safety-check failure, the System is designed to shut down safely, allowing the surgeon to remain in control of the procedure.